I'm not sure what I'm missing, so I'm opening a ticket here.

 Gimp is 2.8.14.

-#5 Updated by Tobias Ellinghaus about 4 years ago
+#5 Updated by Tobias Ellinghaus over 4 years ago

 GIMP isn't using the colord profile, and my bet is that EoG isn't either.
 You might try setting the display profile in darktable to sRGB (right click the buttons in the bottom to set that).
 Note that the color pickers also work in the color space the pipe is using, i.e., the display space.
 So that might influence it, too.